yuvalmGS/gigaspaces-wiki-jekyll/xap97/proxy-connectivity.markdown

 | `space-config.proxy.router.threadpool-size` | Number of threads in the dedicated thread pool used by the space proxy router | 2 * number of cores |
 | `space-config.proxy.router.load-balancer-type` | Load balancer type to be used by the router for active-active topologies (STICKY or ROUND_ROBIN) | STICKY |

+{% note %}
-{% plus %} In most scenarios the goal is for all proxies to be configured with the same settings.
+In most scenarios the goal is for all proxies to be configured with the same settings.
 This is provided out of the box by configuring the proxy settings as part of the space deployment - clients that connect to the space automatically retrieve the space proxy settings and use them.
 If a specific client needs a different configuration, it can override the configuration locally without affecting the space or other clients.
+{%endnote%}

 Example : To increase the lookup duration timeout to 5 minutes you should have the following: